onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="logging-in"></a>Logging in

-After creating your Ona account, you will immediately be logged into your account.
-You will be required to **Sign** in for subsequent visits to [ona.io](https://beta.ona.io).
-Click on the **Sign in** button at the upper right part of the page.
-Enter your account **username** and **password**.
+After creating your Ona account, you will automatically be logged in to your account.
+You will be required to sign in on subsequent visits to [ona.io](https://beta.ona.io).
+Click on the **Sign In** button at the upper right corner of the page.
+Enter your account **username** and **password** to log in.

-Then log in by clicking on the **Sign In** button at the bottom.

 ##### <a name="form-design"></a>Form design

-Author surveys using Excel [XLSForms](http://xlsform.org/) which Ona automatically converts for friendly mobile and web based data collection.
+Author surveys in Excel [XLSForms](http://xlsform.org/).
+Ona will automatically convert your Excel survey into a format that works for both mobile and web based data collection.

-To learn how to author XLSForms please visit: [http://xlsform.org/](http://xlsform.org/).
+To learn how to author your forms in Excel, please visit [http://xlsform.org/](http://xlsform.org/).

 ##### <a name="adding_forms_to_projects"></a>Adding forms to Projects